Physics-50/Module-3/docs/week3.md

 You will do this by analyzing at least 5 images.
 For each image make sure you have minimized all significant sources of systematic error.
 Between images make sure you reset the experiment to further randomize systematic errors.
 You are encouraged to check in with your instructor to confirm you are resetting all parameters of significance.
 This should include repositioning the ruler as well as the position of the levitator relative to the camera in between each measurement, as well as levitating a fresh set of beads for each photo.

-You should determine the speed of sound separately from each image.
+You should determine the effective wavelength separately from each image.
 You must settle on a good method for doing this.
 Perhaps you want to plot position vs. node number and make use of the slope, or perhaps you will use the separation between a pair of beads some known number of nodes apart.
 Whatever method you use, you will need to determine the effective wavelength and its uncertainty from each image.
 Remember that you can only use SEM to estimate random uncertainty in $$\lambda_{eff}$$ if you have decided to analyze each image in several different ways or to repeat the same or very similar analysis of the image several times from scratch.
-However you arrive at it, you should have a justifiable, non-zero $$\delta \lambda_{eff}$$, propagated along with $$\delta n$$ to an appropriate uncertainty for the speed of sound, from each of your images.
+However you arrive at it, you should have a $$\lambda_{eff}$$ value and a justifiable, non-zero $$\delta \lambda_{eff}$$ value for each image individually.

 ### Analysis of Data from Two Images